 Below-average protein.
 Near-average fat.
 And above-average carbs when compared to a typical canned dog food.

-Wellness Complete Health food is a meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+Wellness Complete Health is a meat-based canned dog food using a moderate amount of various named species as its main sources of animal protein, thus earning the brand 4 stars.